State Legislative Priorities

 Know landowners who lost property through lack of a will?

-MLTC is part of a coalition working to pass An Act relative to uniform partition of heirs property.
+MLTC is part of a coalition working to pass An Act relative to uniform partition of heirs property, which failed to pass in the 2023/2024 session.
 To prepare for the bill's reintroduction in January, the coalition would like to hear from people who have been impacted by 'heirs property', which is real estate owned by the legal heirs of a previous owner when there is no will.
 If you know such parties, please share this flier and survey with them.
 The bill would institute new process protections for heirs in such situations by requiring that co-tenants receive fair market value in any partition sale, and generally providing that co-tenants have an option to buy.

 Heirs property is real estate owned by the legal heirs of a previous owner when there is no will.
 Under state law, multiple heirs take ownership as tenants-in-common, an unstable form of ownership that too often results in the heirs losing the land through a forced partition sale.
 The bill would institute new process protections for heirs in such situations by requiring that co-tenants receive fair market value in any partition sale, and generally providing that co-tenants have an option to buy.
 The Judiciary Committee failed to report the bill favorably and sent it to study.
 The Coalition continues to meet to discuss strategies for pursuing passage in the next session.